fusion-robotics-192/easy_baxter_simulation/README.md

 ## Credit
-This is a simple version of Vicarious' simulator, where I pre-downloaded all the necessary files [Vicarious AI's Kinetic Baxter Simulator](https://github.com/vicariousinc/baxter_simulator)
+This is a simple version of Vicarious' simulator, where I pre-downloaded all the necessary files from [Vicarious AI's Kinetic Baxter Simulator](https://github.com/vicariousinc/baxter_simulator)